AvinashDarekar/AdvanceExcel/README.md

 3. Explore the functions and features demonstrated in each sheet.

-4. Feel free to modify and adapt the sheets for your specific use cases.

 ### Contributions:

-- Contributions are welcome!
-If you have additional practice sheets or improvements, please submit a pull request.
+- Contributions are encouraged!
+If you have additional practice sheets, functions, or improvements, please submit a pull request.

-### License:

-This repository is licensed under the [MIT License](LICENSE), granting you the freedom to use and modify the content.

-Happy Excel practicing!
+Happy Excel practicing for Data Science!